Research Ramp-up Continues

-- Work that can be done remotely must continue to be done remotely to maintain density limitations on campus.
+We are currently in the second stage of the Research Ramp-up.
+During the second stage, work that can be done effectively remotely must continue to be done remotely to maintain density limitations on campus.

 The Research Ramp-up Framework communicates principles and considerations to assist schools and researchers as they plan to restart research and provides an overview of the phases in the process.
 The initial phase of return allows up to a maximum of one third of normal occupancy at any point in time, and advises using that capacity as efficiently as feasible by staggering work hours, working in shifts, and the like.
 Of course, all the parameters specified in the framework are subject to revision in response to public health requirements.